GK-Hynes/jamstack-notes/README.md

 By only calling data at build-time, the number of requests depends on the number of builds, not the number of visitors to your site/app.
 This can greatly reduce the load on your data source.

-You can trigger a build when the data changes so that you only build when there is an update to show.
+You can trigger a build to run every couple of minutes to keep the data fresh or when the data changes so that you only build when there is an update to show.

 ### Personalization

+Just because a site is pre-generated, doesn't mean it can't be personalized.

+Sites exist on a spectrum from fully universal to fully personalized content.
+This spectrum also contains localized and internationalized content and content targeted to groups (for example, admin roles).

+Jamstack can actually address the entire spectrum; it's a question of how much you do in the browser with client-side JavaScript.

+The services provided by the API economy are key for personalization and localization.

+Since all of your assets are on the CDN, adding some relatively simple logic there can route different people to different assets.

+It is getting easier to configure CDNs.
+With Netlify a redirects file lets you redirect by country or language.